katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 What we see as an object in Go is actually a collection of functions appended to a type and syntactic sugar to pass the first argument for you.
+Which to be honest is like almost all object oriented languages implementation.

-The implementation of object orientation usually is something like that, but in Go this is explicit (as almost everything in Go, there is great value on being explicit about stuff).
+The good thing is that in Go this is 100% explicit, not magic, just some syntactic sugar.
+Go is really serious about being explicit and simple :-).

-This makes a lot of things more simple and uniform, the examples showed that, passing a function or a method as a argument has no difference at all.
+This makes a lot of things more simple and uniform, the examples showed that.
+Passing a function or a method as a argument has no difference at all.

 Here is the full code of the final example: